INAV T-tail Layout Fixed-wing Tuning Guide

 3.1 Model Configuration

-- Open the INAV Ground Station and click Connect
+- Open INAV Configurator and click Connect.

-If a pop-up appears, select Airplane with a Tail
+If a pop-up appears, select " Airplane with a Tail”.

 3.2 Accelerometer Calibration

-- Go to the Configuration page
+- Enter the Configuration page.

-- Click Calibration
+- Click " Calibration”.

-- Click Calibrate Accelerometer
+- Click " Calibrate Accelerometer”.

-- Calibrate according to the instructions shown in the diagram
+- Calibrate according to the illustrated instructions.

 3.3 Port Configuration

-- Go to the Ports page
+- Enter the Ports page.

-- Configure according to the reference table
+- Configure settings according to the reference table.

-- Click Save and Reboot
+- Click "Save and Reboot”.

 3.4 GPS Configuration

-- Go to the GPS page
+- Enter the GPS page.

-- Enable the option GPS for navigation and telemetry
+- Enable the option " GPS for navigation and telemetry”.

-- Click Save and Reboot
+- Click " Save and Reboot”.

-3.5 Transmitter and Flight Mode Setup
+3.5 Radio Controller and Flight Mode Configuration

-1.Please bind the transmitter to the receiver before proceeding with the following steps.
+1. Bind your radio controller to the receiver before proceeding with the following steps.

 2.For details on how to bind an ELRS receiver to the transmitter, refer to this article: https://docs.speedybee.cn/plane/ardupilot/settings/rc/elrs-bind.html

-- Go to the Receiver page
+- Navigate to the Receiver page.

-- Configure according to the diagram
+- Configure settings according to the illustrated guide.

-- Click Save and Reboot
+- Click " Save and Reboot”.

 For detailed instructions on how to set channel endpoints in EdgeTX, refer to this article: https://docs.speedybee.cn/plane/inav/settings/rc/edgetx-endpoint-setup.html